- Storing paper documents is costly and a potential security risk, so it’s a good idea to move your documents to a digital format.

 Document scanners are devices that convert documents into digital information.
-Most frequently, these scanners are used in business settings to convert important documents into digital data.
+These scanners are frequently used in business settings to convert important documents into digital data.

 Types of document scanners

-As with most business decisions, the best purchase depends on the needs of your business.
+As with most business decisions, the best purchase depends on your company’s needs.
 If you’re scanning hundreds or thousands of documents weekly, a small portable handheld scanner probably isn’t the most efficient choice.
-It may also work perfectly for smaller firms.
 The decision depends on your needs and a cost-benefit analysis.

-- Less expensive than desktop scanners
+- It’s less expensive than a desktop scanner.

 - Fast scanning

-- A wide variety of features
+- Variety of features

-- Ideal for larger firms
+- Ideal solution for larger firms

 - Pricier than portable document scanners

-- May be too complicated for smaller firms
+- Complex for smaller firms

 - Portable vs. desktop